openstack-archive/fuel-nailgun-extension-iac/README.md

 `-- tools
     `-- show-config-for.py
 ```
 There are three levels of configuration: Global, Role, Node.
-Each level has higher proority in trems of configuration parameters.
+Each level has higher priority in terms of configuration parameters.
 * Global - configuration parameters from all configs from this level will be applied to all nodes in environment.
 * Role - configuration parameters from all configs from this level will be applied to nodes with particular role.
 Parameters from this level will override parameters from Global level
-* Node - configuration parameters from all configs from this level will be applied to node with particilar id.
-Parameters from this levelel will override parameters from Global and Role levels
+* Node - configuration parameters from all configs from this level will be applied to node with particular id.
+Parameters from this level will override parameters from Global and Role levels

 For example we have ```nova.conf``` file with ```debug = True``` in Global level and ```nova.conf``` with ```debug = False```  in Role level.
 Resulting configuration will be:
 ```
 [DEFAULT]
 debug = False
 ```
 Configuration files for Global level should be placed in repo root.
-Role and Node levels should be described in oeverrides.yaml placed in repo root directory using following format
+Role and Node levels should be described in overrides.yaml placed in repo root directory using following format
 ```
 nodes:
   '<node_id>': '<directory_name>'